sarahhenderson/Crafty-Social-Buttons/src/README.txt

 = 1.5.0 =
 * Added WhatsApp share button (displays on mobile devices only)
+* Can now add a simple hover effect (dim or brighten) to the buttons
+* Can now add rel="nofollow" to links
 * Can now add custom css classes to the button group (useful if you want to use something like animate.css)
-* Ability to choose which post types the sharing buttons get added to (including custom post types)
+* Can now choose which post types the sharing buttons get added to (including custom post types)
-* Fixed bug of spaces being stripped from email subject
+* Fixed bug where spaces were being stripped from email subject
-* Can now add rel="nofollow" to links
-* Can now add a simple hover effect (dim or brighten) to the buttons

 = 1.4.2 =
 * Fixed bug generating a notice next to link buttons